L-souhaiel/Cplusplus-Raspi-Project-Humidity-sensor-Oled/README.md

 # BME260 and Oled SSH106 Display to control Humidity

-A C++ module to control humidity in a Room from accessing BME260 humidty Sensor and Oled Display to print the data on .
+A System that consists of a BME260 humidty Sensor and an Oled Display mounted on a raspberry PI to get and display the humidity value in a room. depending on the humidty value, the system chooses whether to increase or decrease humidity using a humidifier or dehumidifier.

 ![Layout](https://github.com/TitiLouati/Cplusplus-Raspi-Project-Humidity-sensor-Oled/blob/main/Humidity-Sensor-OledDisplay/BME260Oled.jpeg)